ericlagergren/decimal/benchmarks/README.md

 ## Benchmarks for various decimal programs.

+## General notes

 - Times are measured in seconds, unless otherwise noted
 - Measured on a MacBook Pro, 2.9 GHz Intel Core i5, 8 GB 2133 MHz LPDDR3
 - Some benchmarks are adapted from www.bytereef.org/mpdecimal/benchmarks.html

+The benchmarks aim to be as fair as possible, but ultimately they do compare different libraries with different feature sets.
+For example, [go-inf/inf][8] boasts the fastest overall runtime of any library, but it also doesn't implement the GDA spec: it lacks contexts, non-finite NaN/Inf/±zero values, conditions, etc. Further, programs like [cocroachdb/apd][2] sacrifice speed to ensure strict compatibility with the GDA spec.

+In general, libraries that cannot fully complete a challenge will be unranked.
+For example, Go's `float64` type cannot provide 19 or more digits of precision, so it's unranked in the Pi test.
+Similarly so with [apmckinlay/dnum][3].

 ## Pi